top of page

 Yes…with all the foregoing, I have still dropped a line on occasion.
 It happens.
 I’ve watched it happen to famous actors as well.

-Knowing my lines forward and backward is a great benefit since it allows me to be creative and work off the other’s dialogue rather than be concerned about mine.
+Knowing your lines thoroughly is a great benefit since it allows you to be creative and work off the other’s dialogue rather than be concerned about remembering yours.
+Of course it will also impress the Casting Director for the same reason because you have demonstrated that you are well-prepared.

 One note on auditions (preparing for an audition is the subject of another blog)...when you leave that audition room, leave the audition behind.
 It does no good to lament about why you didn't do something different.
 I like to practice what other professionals actors do...that is, simply do not get anxious over the outcome of the audition since it is out of my control.
 I have seen so many actors excited about the outcome of an audition, only to be disappointed.
 Professional actors understand rejection is part of the business.